SamuelWu2001/LeetCode2024/Tries/208. Implement Trie (Prefix Tree)/README.md

 ### Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category.
 1. Prefix Tree - Trie
-   The Trie structure allows to build it character by chracter, enabling efficient prefix-based searches.
+   The Trie structure allows to be built character by character, enabling efficient prefix-based searches.
 Since common prefixes are stored only once, a Trie can save space.
 The time complexity for searching a specific string is O(m), where m represents the length of the string.
 ### Plan
 > - Sketch visualizations and write pseudocode.
 > - Walk through a high-level implementation with an existing diagram.